garronej/chan-dongle-extended/README.md

     -- Executing [sms-status-report@from-dongle:6] Hangup("Local/init-sms-status-report@from-dongle-0000001c;2", "") in new stack
 ````

-Note: SMS_BASE64 truncate message of more than 2000 character, this is an expected behavior, it is due to the size limitation of asterisk's
+Note: SMS_BASE64 truncate message of more than 2000 character, this is an expected behavior,
-dialplan variable.
-You can use the SMS_TEXT_SPLIT_COUNT=n and SMS_BASE64_PART_0..n-1 variables to retrieve very long SMS.
+it is due to the size limitation of asterisk's dialplan variable.
+You can use the
+SMS_TEXT_SPLIT_COUNT=n and SMS_BASE64_PART_0..n-1 variables to retrieve very long SMS.
+In order to reassemble the message you must concatenate all the parts THEN decode.

 #Requirement